Types of Degrees Nuclear Engineering Majors Are Getting

 |Hispanic or Latino||71|

-Students from other countries are interested in Nuclear Engineering, too.
+Americans aren’t the only ones with an interest in Nuclear Engineering.
 About 4.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia